CAWaterBoardDataCenter/SafeToSwim/src/development-guide.md

 ## Building the site

-Building the site means generating the static files that will be served to users.
-To build the site, run the following command:
+Building the site means generating the static files that can be served to users.
+To build the site locally, run the following command:

 ```
 npx observable build